 Press ‘Enter‘ or click on ‘Execute‘

-Now the Windows hard drive is loaded into the Rescue Mode.
+When the Windows hard drive is loaded into the Rescue Mode.
 It is time to go and find your files located on the drives and transfer them to your computer.

-Now you can re-create the VPS by reloading to your desired Operating System.
+At the end, you can re-create the VPS by reloading to your desired Operating System.
 Please check here to find out how you can do that.